MadMatcher/MadLib/docs/MadMatcher Tools Documentation.md

 `df`: Your unlabeled data to predict on

 - What it is: A pandas DataFrame or Spark DataFrame containing record pairs with computed feature vectors
-- Data source: If you are using the MadMatcher Tools, it will be your output from `featurize()`
+- Data source: If you are using the MadLib, it will be your output from `featurize()`
 - Required content: Must contain a column with feature vectors (specified by feature_col parameter)
 - Schema requirement: Must have the same feature vector structure as the training data
 - Purpose: These are the new record pairs you want to classify as matches or non-matches